dogweather/forkful/content/en/cpp/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Retrieving the current date in C++ is a fundamental task for programs that need to process or display dates based on the system's clock.
-It's essential for logging, time-stamping, scheduling tasks, and any functionality that relies on dates and time.

 ## How to:
 C++ provides several ways to get the current date, including the C++ standard library and third-party libraries like Boost.
 The following examples demonstrate how to accomplish this task.